SAFE-anwang/safe-rpc-api/README.md

 Acknowledgements
 ----------------
-The original idea for a C++ wrapper for JSON-RPC communication originates from [here](https://github.com/mmgrant73/bitcoinapi).
-Upon closer evaluation, however, the library contained too many bugs and was thus completely rebuilt from bottom up.
+The original idea for a C++ wrapper for JSON-RPC communication originates from [here](https://github.com/mmgrant73/bitcoinapi) and [here](https://github.com/minium/bitcoin-api-cpp).